Mozilla: History

-At the end of 2013, Mozilla announced a deal with Cisco Systems, whereby Firefox would download and use a Cisco-provided binary build of an open-source codec to play the proprietary H.264 video format.
-As part of the deal, Cisco would pay any patent licensing fees associated with the binaries that it distributes.
-Mozilla's CTO, Brendan Eich, acknowledged that this is "not a complete solution" and isn't "perfect".
-An employee in Mozilla's video formats team, writing in an unofficial capacity, justified it by the need to maintain their large user base, which would be necessary for future battles for truly free video formats.
+At the end of 2013, Mozilla announced a deal with Cisco, whereby Firefox would download and use a Cisco-provided binary build of an open-source codec to play the proprietary H.264 video format.
+As part of the deal, Cisco would pay any patent licensing fees associated with the binaries that it distributed.
+Mozilla's CTO, Brendan Eich, acknowledged that it was "not a complete solution" and wasn't "perfect".
+An employee in Mozilla's video formats team, writing unofficially, justified it by the need to maintain their large user base, which would be necessary for future battles for truly free video formats.

 In December 2013, Mozilla announced funding for the development of paid games through its Game Creator Challenge.
-However, even those games that may be released under a non-free software or free software license must be made with open web technologies and Javascript as per the work criteria outlined in the announcement.

-In January 2017 the company rebranded away from its dinosaur symbol in favor of a logo that includes a "://" character sequence from a URL, with the revamped logo: "moz://a".
+However, even games that would be released under non-free or free software licenses were required to be made with open web technologies and Javascript.
+In January 2017 the company rebranded away from its dinosaur symbol in favor of a logo including a "://" character sequence from a URL: "moz://a".
+As a part of the rebranding, it commissioned the open source slab serif font Zilla Slab.

-In 2020 Mozilla announced it would be cutting off 25% of its worldwide staff of nearly 1,000 to reduce costs; at United States Federal minimum wage full-time, this would reduce costs by $3.8m, while at an average pay of $50k/year this would represent a $12.5M cost reduction.
+In 2020 Mozilla announced it would cut 25% of its worldwide staff of nearly 1,000 to reduce costs.
 Firefox has fallen from 30% market share to 4% in 10 years.
-Despite this, executive pay increased 400%, with Mitchell Baker, Mozilla’s top executive, being paid $2.4m in 2018.
+Despite this, executive pay increased 400%, with Mitchell Baker, Mozilla’s top executive, receiving $2.4m in 2018.
 In December 2020, Mozilla closed its Mountain View office.

+Mozilla rebranded again in 2024 with a new "Reclaim the Internet" motto.
+The rebrand was assisted by Jones Knowles Ritchie.

 Values

+Seeking new products and roles while sustaining commitment to Firefox though Firefox's market share has so far dwindled dramatically, Executive Chairwoman and CEO Baker, Chief Product Officer Steve Teixeira and Mozilla Foundation Executive Director Mark Surman told Tech Crunch in November 2022 that fundamental business models are being rethought, and new roles in the internet as a human institution, that Mozilla's next 25 years' plan was in search of specifying projects for revised detailed purposes.
+The one actual general vehicle implemented "has meant the launch of Mozilla Ventures, a $35 million venture fund that the organization plans to use to invest in products and founders who want to build a better, privacy-respecting internet."

+Mozilla has used or promoted non-free resources in some circumstances, such as licensing the H.264 codec and promoting the development of paid games using open technologies.